cakephp/docs/en/development/routing.rst

     * Empty - the method will find the address to the actual controller/action.
     * '/' - the method will find the base URL of application.
-    * A combination of controller/action - the method will find the url for it.
+    * A combination of controller/action - the method will find the URL for it.

     There are a few 'special' parameters that can change the final URL string that is generated: